open-mmlab/mmdetection/docs/1_exist_data_model.md

     checkpoints/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth
 ```

-## Test pretrained models on standard datasets
+## Test existing models on standard datasets

 To evaluate a model's accuracy, one usually tests the model on some standard datasets.
 MMDetection supports multiple public datasets including COCO, Pascal VOC, CityScapes, and [more](https://github.com/open-mmlab/mmdetection/tree/master/configs/_base_/datasets).
-This section will show how to test pretrained models on supported datasets.
+This section will show how to test existing models on supported datasets.

 ### Prepare datasets